equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Should be resolved in https://github.com/packet-labs/google-anthos/commit/f6668b1359683eb5124d6ab66457f3680072651a

-Due to recent changes to the Packet API, new organizations may be unable to use the Terraform to build ESXi servers.
-Packet is aware of the issue and is planning some fixes.
-In the meantime, if you hit this issue, email help@packet.com and request that your organization be white listed to deploy ESXi servers with the API.
+Due to recent changes to the Equinix Metal API, new organizations may be unable to use the Terraform to build ESXi servers.
+Equinix Metal is aware of the issue and is planning some fixes.
+In the meantime, if you hit this issue, email help@equinixmetal.com and request that your organization be white listed to deploy ESXi servers with the API.
 You should reference this project (https://github.com/packet-labs/google-anthos) in your email.

 ### Error: POST https://api.packet.net/ports/e2385919-fd4c-410d-b71c-568d7a517896/disbond:

-At times the Packet API fails to recognize the ESXi host can be enabled for Layer 2 networking (more accurately Mixed/hybrid mode).
+At times the Equinix Metal API fails to recognize the ESXi host can be enabled for Layer 2 networking (more accurately Mixed/hybrid mode).
 The terraform will exit and you'll see
 ```bash
 Error: POST https://api.packet.net/ports/e2385919-fd4c-410d-b71c-568d7a517896/disbond: 422 This device is not enabled for Layer 2.
 Please contact support for more details.